PofMagicfingers/traefik-pebble-stack/README.md

-# Traefik-Pebble stack
+# Traefik 3.0 + Pebble local development stack

-*WARNING: This project is outdated*

 This project run 2 docker containers, traefik and pebble.

 Pebble is a really light implementation of Let's Encrypt ACME protocol.
-We're using zimosworld fork's which allow to keep the same CA between launches.
+We use the podCloud fork [@podcloud/pebble-static-CA](https://github.com/podcloud/pebble-static-CA) that support a static CA root file.

-Basically, you run this stack, and boum you have a local https development TLD with auto proxying and auto certificate generation
+Basically, you run this stack, and boum you have a local https development TLD : `.test` With auto proxying and auto certificate generation with traefik and pebble

-# Installation
+## Installation

 ```shell
 mkdir -p $HOME/.docker/traefik